Moez-Ahmed/Circuit-Reliability-Project/Tutorial.md

 ## Notes

-- Only **combinational logic** is supported — no flip-flops, latches, or clocked elements
+- Only **combinational logic** is supported — no flip-flops, latches, or clocked elements __But if someone were to ask I would be happy to try sequential logic__
 - Primary inputs and outputs are inferred automatically from the netlist — signals never driven by a gate are treated as inputs
 - Signal names are case-sensitive